petar-v/astro-react-starter/README.md

 ## 📦️ Dependencies and instruments added

 -   @astrojs/mdx
 -   @astrojs/image
 -   @astro-icon
+-   @astro-sitemap
 -   React
+-   Tailwind
 -   Prettier
 -   Eslint
 -   Stylelint
 -   SASS
 -   Husky
+-   And more...

 ## 👀 Want to learn more?